-During the three and nine months ended September 30, 2021, general and administrative expenditures totaled \$4.2 million and \$6.8 million, respectively (three and nine ended October 31, 2020 - \$1.8 million and \$5.9 million, respectively).
-The increase in the current period relates \$3.3 million of pre-commercialization activities completed by EVERSANA, related to the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.
-This was offset with lower share-based payments in the current period (as described below).
+During the three months ended March 31, 2022, general and administrative expenditures totaled \$4.4 million (2021 - \$0.7 million).
+The increase in the current period was due primarily to the inclusion of \$3.2 million of pre-commercialization activities completed by EVERSANA (a net \$3.0 million with the recognition of the \$0.2 million discount offset discussed above), related to the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.